Pennsylvania Department of Agriculture Provides Guidance Regarding Avian Influenza (Bird Flu)

 If you have a flock you suspect is infected with HPAI, please immediately call the PDA Emergency Line at 717-772-2852, option 1.

-Sampling of suspect flocks requires more samples than collected for movement or weekly surveillance purposes.
-For suspect chicken, turkey, or game bird flocks, 30 swab samples per house are required.
-For suspect waterfowl flocks, 35 cloacal swab samples per house are required.
-Always prioritize swabbing fresh mortality first, then sick birds, and then healthy birds to get the correct number of samples.
+• Always prioritize swabbing fresh mortality first, then sick birds, and then healthy birds to get the correct number of samples.
 It is recommended to submit swabs from healthy birds in tubes separate from swabs from dead and sick birds, which can be combined.

 PADLS recommends submission of the following avian samples to the laboratories for rapid detection of HPAI using PCR: